The Foundations of Inca Military Power

 The armor and weaponry of Inca soldiers represent a masterclass in adaptive military engineering.
 Working with the materials available in their environment and designing equipment suited to the extreme conditions of the Andes, the Inca created a military system that could conquer and hold one of the largest empires in the pre-Columbian Americas.
 Their textile armor, leather protection, and obsidian-edged weapons were perfectly matched to their tactical doctrine of mass mobilization, ranged attrition, and decisive close combat.

 While the Inca never developed iron or steel armor, they compensated with agility, logistical sophistication, and weapons like the sling that could threaten even European conquerors.
 The legacy of their military equipment endures in the archaeological record and in the admiration of modern historians, who recognize the Inca as among history's most effective practitioners of mountain warfare.
 Their approach to armor and weaponry reminds us that technological superiority is relative, and that the best equipment is that which fits the environment, the soldier, and the mission.
-In this regard, the Inca achieved a balance that few civilizations have matched.
+In this regard, the Inca achieved a balance that few civilizations have matched, creating equipment that was light enough for rapid movement, durable enough for sustained campaigning, and lethal enough to conquer an empire.